-It felt right to to wait to schedule my procedure for when it felt like the perfect timing for me and for the finances and for everyone around me too, to the best of my ability.
+It felt right to wait to schedule my procedure for when it felt like the perfect timing for me and for the finances and for everyone around me too, to the best of my ability.

 I set my intention for my health and healing and asked for the highest and best outcome possible.
-I asked for for the perfect surgeon to appear and I found the perfect surgeon.
+I asked for the perfect surgeon to appear and I found the perfect surgeon.
 I asked for the best dates possible for my surgery to happen and I received the perfect date.